bethgrace5/jquery-tokeninput/README.md

 Documentation, Features and Demos
 ---------------------------------
-Full details and documentation can be found on the project page here:
+Full details and documentation can be found on the project page: <http://loopj.com/jquery-tokeninput/>

 Installation
 -------------